Minimal bounds and members of effectively closed sets: Abstract

 \section{Abstract}

-We show that there exists a non-empty $\Pi^0_1$ class, with no recursive element, in which no member is a minimal cover for any Turing degree.
+We show that there exists a non-empty special $\Pi^0_1$ class in which no member is a minimal cover for any set, hence prove that degrees of minimal covers cannot be a basis for $\Pi^0_1$ classes.

-A major theme in classical recursion theory has been the study of effectively closed sets, or namely $\Pi^0_1$ classes Particularly the problem of determining degree theoretic complexity of members of $\Pi^0_1$ classes, going back to Kleene \cite{SK}, has resulted in a well developed theory.
+Study of effectively closed sets, or namely $\Pi^0_1$ classes, has been a long-standing theme in classical recursion theory.
+Particularly the problem of determining degree theoretic complexity of members of $\Pi^0_1$ classes, going back to Kleene \cite{SK}, has resulted in a well developed theory.
 By compactness of the Cantor space, degree theoretic complexity of members of $\Pi^0_1$ classes also determines reals that can be defined by compactness rather than using replacement.
 Jockush and Soare \cite{JS1} \cite{JS2}, in their leading papers, showed some very interesting degree theoretic properties of members of $\Pi^0_1$ classes.
-Many of these results came to known as {\em basis theorems} for $\Pi^0_1$ classes.
-A typical basis theorem tells us that every $\Pi^0_1$ class has a member, or a member of degree, of a particular kind.
+Many of these results have come to known as {\em basis theorems} for $\Pi^0_1$ classes.
+A typical basis theorem states that every $\Pi^0_1$ class has a member, or a member of degree, of a particular kind.
 It may be the case that not every $\Pi^0_1$ class has members with the desired property.
-This is what we will focus in this paper.
-Relativizing the minimal degree construction, we know that every degree has a minimal cover, but not every degree is a minimal cover.
-Our motivation arises from the question that which Turing degrees {\em are} minimal covers, particularly whether or not they are in the degree spectrum of $\Pi^0_1$ classes.
+Similarly, it may be that there is a $\Pi^0_1$ class in which all members satisfy a property.
+A non-zero Turing degree ${\bf a}$ is {\em minimal} if there is no degree ${\bf b}$ such that ${\bf 0<b<a}$.
+Relativizing the minimal degree construction to any set, we know that every degree {\em has} a minimal cover, yet not every degree {\em is} a minimal cover.
+Our motivation arises from the work of Groszek and Slaman \cite{GS97} and from the problem that which Turing degrees {\em are} minimal covers, particularly their relationship with members of $\Pi^0_1$ classes.
+We consider a question asked by Andy Lewis-Pye in a personal communication, whether or not there exists a non-empty $\Pi^0_1$ class in which no member is a minimal cover, and we give a positive answer, thus showing that degrees of minimal covers cannot be a basis for $\Pi^0_1$ classes.